rcn-ee/repos/ti-pru-software/common/ReadMe.txt

    This software package contains example PRU firmware code as well as application loader code for the host OS.
 The examples demonstrate the PRU capabilities to interact with and control the system and its resources.

+   See Release_Notes.txt for details about this specific PSSP version.

    For more details about the PRU, visit